ShorelineCrypto/shoreline_tradingbot/README.md

 ShorelineCrypto Exchange.
 The current trading strategies available are "buysell", "buyonly", "sellonly" on fixed price and fixed amount.

+By default setting, the tradingbot will automatically cancell orders and re-initiate bot orders in every 5 minutes.

 ShorelineCrypto API interface will be used in this python code.

 ### NewEnglandcoin (NENG) will be Tested